defencedog/radxazero3E/paperless-ngx/README.md

 > Documents (side panel) > Tags (filter `uncategorized`) > View (Save as) > check Dashboard
 >
 > Dashboard (side panel) > Homepage will have all documents user need to classify properly

+**Tip**
+If you plan to upload say 10 books about Python programming which share same tags.
+You can enable check *inbox tag* for those tags.
+Then upload all documents at once!